 HELP soon emerged as a key player in the education recovery effort.
 In close collaboration with the District Education Office and the National Reconstruction Authority, HELP rebuilt over 100 earthquake-resistant classrooms in 15 schools, guided by collective goals: “Building Back Better.”
 It wasn't just about buildings.
 We trained 4-5 members from each community where we were going to build schools, who led the reconstruction process, cementing local ownership, skill-building, and resilience.

-Invention of the Saathi Teachers Programme (2019 – Ongoing)
+Conceptualisation and Launch of Saathi Teachers Programme (2019 – Ongoing)

-By 2019, as schools were rebuilt, a crucial question emerged: were children truly learning?
+By 2019, as schools were physically rebuilt, a critical question emerged: were children actually learning?
+The answer was clear—they were not.